Tonight

 Mercury is our sun’s innermost planet.
 So it always lies near the sun in our sky.
 Mercury is now in the west after sunset.
-This small, speedy planet will reach its greatest elongation, its greatest apparent distance from the sun in our sky, on October 29, 2025.
+This small, speedy planet will reach its greatest elongation, its greatest apparent distance from the sun in our sky, today, October 29, 2025.
 And it’ll be near the red planet Mars.
 Look for them both in the evening twilight.

 Mercury after sunset in October 2025